🌸 つれづれなるままに日ぐらし硯にむかひて心に...

 Where's the hamburger menu?

-Please make a donation, if you can, to support the continuation of the site.
+Every now and then, please make a donation to support the continuation of this site.

 Please click here to pay by PayPal.
 Thank you very much.
 Please note that we accept both US dollars and Japanese yen.